eficode-academy/istio-katas/000-setup-introduction.md

 service/sentences   NodePort    172.20.168.218   <none>        5000:30326/TCP   2s
 ```

-**Run the `loop-query.sh` script**
+**- Run the `loop-query.sh` script**

-In another shell, run the following to continuously query the sentence service and observe the output:
+- In another shell, run the following to continuously query the sentence service and observe the output:

 ```console
 ./scripts/loop-query.sh